SC Legal Services receives grant for attorney for human trafficking victims - South Carolina Radio Network

 “This will give them access to an escape route and a way to get the help they need and the services they need to break away and then to ultimately establish a new life and a firm foundation,” he said.

-The two-year fellowship from Equal Justice Works covers the salary of an attorney with the non-profit who will focus on the legal needs of human trafficking victims.
+The two-year fellowship from Equal Justice Works covers the salary of a nonprofit attorney who will focus on the legal needs of human trafficking victims.
 “It’s an opportunity to zoom in and focus on this issue for the next two years and this will be their exclusive area of practice,” he said.

+As 2017 came to a close, South Carolina law enforcement reported that 72 active cases of human trafficking in the state.
+Each case involved at least one victim but most involve multiple victims.

 Cohoon said helping human trafficking victims has been a mission for SC Legal Services.